suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 Speed: For the speed testing i basically run a loop with x amount of iteration (this is what 100_ITE / 1000_ITE means), over the randomly generated objects and their corresponding AABB & OBB box and check per collision box how long it takes to compute.

-Consistency: The way I test consistency is again with a loop but this time i generate 2 boxes of both collision types per object and check the numerical diffrences between them if there are any, to see how consistent the generating is.
+Consistency: The way I test consistency is again with a loop for each passed gameobject but this time i generate 2 boxes of both collision types per object and check the numerical diffrences between them if there are any, to see how consistent the generating is.

 Memory Usage: I check the size of the generated boxes in bytes, and then compare them between AABB & OBB.